ChristianVillalba/CS50-django/README.md

 Static Files:
 Files that aren't going to change (eg: CSS or JS).
-Djando can generate dynamic html using python logic or inject static files.
+Django can generate dynamic html using python logic or inject static files.